 About the Author

 Nancy Drapeau, IPC.
-A 29-year market research veteran with more than 20 years in the business-to-business exhibitions industry.
+A 30-year market research veteran with more than 20 years in the business-to-business exhibitions industry.
 As CEIR’s Vice President of Research, Ms. Drapeau conducts industry wide studies and reports on current trends in the exhibition industry.
 In 2019, she was named to BizBash’s 1,000 Most Influential People in Events list.
 She holds a BA in Government from Georgetown University and a Master’s in Advanced European and International Studies from l’Institut Européen des Hautes Études Internationales.
 She is an AC Nielsen Burke Institute trained focus group moderator.
 She is a well-respected industry speaker and an active member of the Industry Insights Association and member of the Event Industry Council’s (EIC) Research & Advocacy Task Force.
-She lives in Maine, with her husband, son and a border collie named Moxie.
+She lives in Maine, with her husband and border collie named Moxie.